AGuanDE/gam-campaign-health-dashboard/README.md

 ## Notes

 - Default dbt profile: adjust `~/.dbt/profiles.yml` (or set `DBT_PROFILES_DIR`) to point at your Postgres host and default target.
-- Seed files in map domains to clubs and store partner goals; update and run `dbt seed` when these change.
+- Seed files map domains to clubs and store partner goals; update and run `dbt seed` when these change.
 - The Creative Sizes tab includes order-level goal/delivery context and selection-level scale metrics (line item counts/averages) to understand whether sizes perform due to efficiency or volume.